keitaroinc/ckanext-calendar/README.md

 description | string  | Description of an event. venue       | string  | Venue of an event. active      | boolean | State of an event.
-Default is true. meta        | string  | Additional meta data for an event such as latitude/longitude etc. Data must be sent as an encoded JSON.
+Default is true. meta        | string  | Additional meta data for an event such as latitude/longitude etc. Data must be sent as an escaped JSON.

 Executing the `event_create` action creates additional fields in the database which are automatically created: